This page on the meaning of gluten is for those who do not want to give up bread unnecessarily and are wondering what the alternatives are.

 The take-home when analysing the meaning of gluten is that whole grains are strongly associated with greater wellness; avoiding them just because you think you may be sensitive to wheat makes you prone to nutritional deficiencies and obesity.
 This is especially true if you instead use refined rice or potato flour, for example.

-Vitamin E for example, is quite difficult to get in adequate amounts, especially all eight tocopherols.
-If you avoid whole-grains you are likely to become deficient; it is one of the chief causes of premature frailty[5] and fertility problems.
+Vitamin E for example is quite difficult to get in adequate amounts, especially all eight tocopherols.
+If you avoid whole-grains you are likely to become deficient; it is one of the chief causes of premature frailty[5], fertility problems and stroke.

 Absolutely avoid the commercially packed gluten-free foods.
-Rather replace the wheat with more fruit and vegetables; legumes and unrefined oats or maize too.
+Rather replace the wheat with more fruit and vegetables; legumes, unrefined oats or maize too.

 Address: